alignalghii/alignalghii.github.io/aux-scripts/README.md

 The exact specification of the expected translation can be seen by comparing the [source sample](unit-test-fixtures/table-of-contents-generator-for-markdown/simple.source.dat) file with the [expectation sample](unit-test-fixtures/table-of-contents-generator-for-markdown/simple.expectation.dat) file.

-For example, out of the the following sample Markdown file
+For example, out of the the following sample Markdown file:
 ```markdown
 # Floor plan designer
 ...